 When choosing a Building Life Cycle Assessment tool, it is important to identify your needs, evaluate productivity and find out how much you can achieve with that specific tool.
 Read more on how to do this here.

 You need to use an LCA database

-There are two types of Life Cycle Inventory Databases: LCA databases of EPDs, or generic materials, or both.
-An EPD database incorporates Environmental Product Declarations, which allows you to choose a specific material produced by a specific manufacturer and access all the Life Cycle Assessment data of that material.
-On the other hand, a generic database is based on industry averages, which means that highly performing materials are put in the same basket as materials that emit a lot of CO2.
-For more transparent and reliable results, an EPD database is your best bet.
+There are two types of Life Cycle Inventory Databases: LCA databases of Environmental Product Declarations (EPDs), or generic materials, or both.
+An EPD database enables you to choose a specific material produced by a specific manufacturer and access all the LCA data of that material.
+While a generic database is based on industry averages, which means that highly performing materials are put in the same basket as materials that emit a lot of CO2.
+For more transparent and reliable results, an EPD database is advised.

 Building Life Cycle Assessment is growing, but not fast enough